jaccomoc/jactl/docs/docs/integration-guide/jactl-context.md

 This method, in combination with the `allowHostClassLookup()` method, allows you to permit scripts to perform operations on host classes (i.e. classes from the Java application in which Jactl is embedded).
-If this method sets this flag to `true` then when an unknown class is encountered, Jactl will pass the name of the class to the predicate configured with `allowHostClassLookup()` and if the predicate returns true, Jactl will permit method calls on instances of that class and permit static method calls on that class.
+If this method sets this flag to `true` then the predicate passed to `allowHostClassLookup()` is used to decide whether method calls are allowed for configured classes.

 :::warning
 Use of these flags will weaken the sandbox security built-in to Jactl.